lawrence14701/Banana-Dash/README.md

 <!-- blank line -->

-###### This algo iterates through each platform in the canvas and simultaneously checks it against the player's X and Y coordinates.
+###### The purpose of this function is to iterate through every platform in the canvas while simultaneously checking the player's X and Y coordinates and determining whether it equals the X or Y coordinate of the platform.
+It was important for me to take into consideration the width and height of the platform and player.
+When a collision happens, the players X and Y coordinates are adjusted accordingly through the offset variable.

 ```javascript
 export function collisionCheck(character, platform) {